Thank you for choosing to apply to Suffolk University. We look forward to reviewing your application.

 - Work that demonstrates a range of media and techniques

 - Do not include anime, manga-based work, or pieces copied directly from photographs

 Submit your portfolio in ONE of the following ways:

 Applying Without Portfolio

 If you are a BFA applicant who does not have a portfolio, you can begin your studies at the University as "Undecided Arts and Sciences."
 Students who meet the following conditions in their first semester will be considered:

 - Integrated Seminar 1 or Perspective & Rendering (depending on your anticipated major)

 - Earn a combined GPA of at least 2.7 in those courses, with no grade lower than a C+ (if the minimum GPA requirement is not met, students may petition the Foundation Portfolio Committee to review samples of their course work and provide letters of recommendation from their professors)

 At the end of the first semester, students who are not invited to join the BFA program will be advised to pursue another major, and may apply completed studio courses as an art minor or use them as electives (with approval from their major).

-The deadline for priority financial aid is March 1; funding for students submitting an application after that date will be based on availability.
-The FAFSA is required to be considered for need-based financial aid..
+The priority financial aid deadlines for freshmen are March 1 (fall entry) or December 1 (spring entry); funding for students submitting an application after these dates will be based on availability.

 Here are the additional resources you need if you are applying to Suffolk under Veterans status: